Sarvveshp/NLP_Assignment_2/README.md

-🧠 AI News Summarizer using Hugging Face
+# 🧠 AI News Summarizer using Hugging Face

 This project implements an AI-powered summarizer that condenses lengthy news articles into concise, meaningful summaries.
-It leverages the facebook/bart-large-cnn model from Hugging Face Transformers and uses ROUGE scores to evaluate summarization quality.
+It uses the `facebook/bart-large-cnn` model from Hugging Face Transformers and evaluates the quality of summaries using ROUGE metrics.

-🔧 Key Features:
+## 🔧 Key Features

-Summarizes real-world news articles using state-of-the-art NLP models.
+- Summarizes real-world news articles using a state-of-the-art pretrained model

-Uses the CNN/DailyMail dataset for input and reference summaries.
+- Uses the **CNN/DailyMail** dataset for benchmarking

-Evaluates summaries using ROUGE-1, ROUGE-2, and ROUGE-L.
+- Evaluates summaries using **ROUGE-1**, **ROUGE-2**, and **ROUGE-L**

-Built entirely on Google Colab using free-tier resources.
+- Built and tested entirely on **Google Colab**

-No OpenAI API required — uses Hugging Face models locally.
+- Does **not require OpenAI API keys**

-🛠 Tech Stack:
+## 🛠 Tech Stack
-Hugging Face transformers & datasets

-rouge-score for evaluation

-Python + Google Colab
+- 🧠 Model: `facebook/bart-large-cnn`
+- 📚 Dataset: CNN/DailyMail (`cnn_dailymail`)
+- 📊 Evaluation: `rouge-score`
+- 🧰 Tools: Hugging Face Transformers, Datasets, Python, Google Colab

-🚀 How It Works:
+## 🚀 How It Works

-Load and preprocess a subset of the CNN/DailyMail dataset.
+1. Load a subset of the CNN/DailyMail dataset

-Use BART to generate summaries from article texts.
+2. Generate summaries using the BART model via Hugging Face's pipeline

-Compare generated summaries against reference highlights using ROUGE.
+3. Compare generated and reference summaries using ROUGE

-Display average evaluation scores for model performance insights.
+4. Output average scores across samples

-📈 Sample Output:
+## 📈 Sample Results

-Average ROUGE Scores (on 10 articles):
+Average ROUGE Scores on 10 sample articles:

-ROUGE-1: ~0.41
+- **ROUGE-1**: ~0.41

-ROUGE-2: ~0.19
+- **ROUGE-2**: ~0.19

-ROUGE-L: ~0.37
+- **ROUGE-L**: ~0.37